-Washington’s 2019 legislative session will present important opportunities for our state to chart a course towards a prosperous clean energy future.
-Because so many areas of our lives have been dependent on the fossil fuels of the past, we will adopt different strategies in order to make steady progress towards achieving 100% clean energy.
+Washington’s 2019 legislative session resulted in several major steps forward as our state charts a course towards a prosperous clean energy future.
+Because so many areas of our lives have been dependent on the fossil fuels of the past, we’re adopting different strategies in order to make steady progress towards achieving 100% clean energy.

 A clean electric grid will play an increasingly important role in making sure Washington State reduces our global warming pollution.
-As we transition more of our transportation and building sector from fossil fuels to the grid, we must ensure that our homes and vehicles are powered by clean and renewable electricity.
-A strong 100% Clean Electricity Standard will do just that.
-By setting a firm deadline of 2045 for the removal of all fossil fuels from our electricity system, with strong interim milestones including phasing out coal by 2025, we’re setting our state on a path to a 100% clean energy future and ensuring that new energy demand is met with efficiency improvements and non-polluting sources of energy.
+As we transition more of our transportation and building sector from fossil fuels to the grid, we will ensure that our homes and vehicles are powered by clean and renewable electricity.
+Our strong new 100% Clean Electricity Standard will do just that.
+By setting a firm deadline of 2045 for the removal of all fossil fuels from our electricity system, with strong interim milestones including phasing out coal by 2025, we have set our state on a path to a 100% clean energy future and are ensuring that new energy demand will be met with efficiency improvements and non-polluting sources of energy.

 Transportation fuels like gasoline and diesel are responsible for nearly half of our global warming pollution in Washington.
 They are also the largest sources of air pollution, which health professionals link directly to asthma, lung cancer, and other respiratory diseases.
 Lower income communities and communities of color who are often closer to major transportation corridors are even more impacted.
 For example, Duwamish Valley residents have a life expectancy 13 years shorter than others in King County, in part due to fossil fuel pollution.
 We can reduce these harms and support our regional economy by instituting a Clean Fuel Standard allowing Washington residents to choose less-polluting fuels.
 A Clean Fuel Standard would support increased use of affordable electric transportation, and create economic opportunities for clean fuel production in rural Washington.